jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Theft of money: gaining access to back accounts/ credit card numbers
 - Data manipulation: change data in a system
 - Data destruction: delete data
-- Man-in-the-middle attack: alters communication between two parties who beliebe they are communicating with each other
+- Man-in-the-middle attack: alters communication between two parties who believe they are communicating with each other - alice & bob
 - Rogue software: malware disguised as real software
 - Unpatched software: software that has known security weaknesses that are fixed in a later release but not yet updated
 - Data centre disrupted by disaster: data centre could be disrupted by flooding